Azure/Cloud-Native/website/blog/2022-09-09/index.md

 ## The Week Ahead

-Welcome to Week 2 of #ServerlessSeptember, where we put the focus on **Microservices** and building Cloud Native applications that are optimized for **serverless** solutions on Azure.
+Welcome to Week 2 of #ServerlessSeptember, where we put the focus on **Microservices** and building Cloud-Native applications that are optimized for **serverless** solutions on Azure.
 One week is not enough to do this complex topic justice so consider this a 7-part jumpstart to the longer journey.

  1. **Hello, Container Apps (ACA)** - Learn about Azure Container Apps, a key service that helps you _run microservices and containerized apps on a serverless platform_.
 Know the core concepts. (_Tutorial 1: First ACA_)
  2. **Communication with Microservices** - Dive deeper into two key concepts: _environments_ and _virtual networking_.
 Learn how microservices communicate in ACA, and walkthrough an example. _(Tutorial 2: ACA with 3 Microservices)_